Probate and Estate Administration

 The position of executor or administrator is very important, and by law they have numerous rights, duties and powers.

-The primary duties are to “call in” the assets before distributing to the beneficiaries, and administering the estate as soon as may be.
+The primary duties are to “call in” the assets, discharge any liabilities, and to distribute to the beneficiaries, thus administering the estate as soon as may be.

 Beneficiaries of an estate are the people who are to receive a benefit from the deceased person’s estate.
 Their primary right is to the due administration of the estate.

-This is so even where there is a gift of a particular item in the will.
+This is so even where they are gifted a particular item in the will such as a car or item of jewellery.
 Beneficiaries cannot require the delivery of the item until the executor has completed the estate administration.
-So, if your dad made a gift of his car or other item to you in the will, you do not have a right to take possession of the car until the executor has ascertained that the car will not be required for other purposes such as the discharge of debt.
-This is so even if you know that dad had no debt.
+So, if your dad made a gift of his car or other item to you in the will, you do not have a right to take possession of the car until the executor has ascertained that the car will not be required for other purposes.
 It is only when the estate administration is close to completion that the car must be transferred the car to you.
+If the executor takes too long, you can apply to the court for orders that the executor transfer the gift to you.

 The executor also has power to commence, continue or defend litigation on the deceased’s behalf.
 This is another reason why the executor must preserve the assets of the estate until the executor is satisfied that no problems will arise.
 Where the deceased did have debt that must be discharged, executors should be aware that some of the assets of an estate are “protected assets”, and that creditors cannot require the application of those assets in the discharge of the debt.